sonmarcho/sonmarcho.github.io/1-projects.md

 ### F\* Extended Mode

-The [F\* extended mode](https://github.com/Kachoc/fstar-extended-mode) is a side project I did at some point to improve the interaction with F\*, and in particular make the user less blind when writing proofs by inserting information about the context directly into their code.
-The principle is very simple: by using the proper commands, one could introduce the pre and post-conditions of an (effectful) function call, unfold definitions or split conjunctions in assertions.
-I merged the F\* meta code necessary to compute this information to the F\* main branch, but for some reason I never merged the elisp code to the [F\*-mode](https://github.com/FStarLang/fstar-mode.el) repo.
+The [F\* extended mode](https://github.com/sonmarcho/fstar-extended-mode) is a side project I did at some point to improve the interaction with F\*, and in particular make the user less blind when writing proofs by inserting information about the context directly into their code.
+The principle is very simple: by calling dedicated commands, one could introduce the pre and post-conditions of an (effectful) function call, unfold definitions or split conjunctions in assertions.
+I merged the F\* meta code necessary to compute this information to the F\* main branch, but for some reason I never took the time to merge the elisp code into the [F\*-mode](https://github.com/FStarLang/fstar-mode.el) repo.
 I may find the motivation to do so in the future provided I get enoug traction.